+2. How many homes do you help buyers purchase each year?

-Real estate agents close an average of 10 homes per year, according to NAR.
+Real estate agents represent an average of 12 buyers or sellers per year, according to NAR.
 If your agent is batting way below that, it could be a red flag.

 3. Do you work full time or part time as an agent?